Unknown-guy-369/JKFLIPFLOP-USING-IF-ELSE/README.md

 **RESULTS**

-JK flip-flop was implemented using Verilog, and its functionality was validated using functional tables.
+JK flip flop was implemented using Verilog, and its functionality was validated using functional tables.